HrishikeshUchake/RogueLike-Dungeon-Game/ReadMe.md

 - Create your own monster definitions!
 Saved and loaded from custom `~/.rlg327/monster_desc.txt` descriptors
 - Create your own object definitions!
 Saved and loaded from custom `~/.rlg327/object_desc.txt` descriptors
 - Special features: teleportation, ranged attacks, magic spells, and equipment management
+- Has a CHANGELOG file to track new version releases.
 ---

 ## Controls